previnder/discuit-docs/api.md

     "noComments": int, // Comment count

-    "commments": [], // Comments of the post.
+    "commments": Comment[], // Comments of the post.
 This field is not always populated.
     "commentsNext": string, // Pagination cursor.
 Could be null.

     // Indicated whether the authenticated user has voted.
 If not authenticated,